anasoid/jmc.anasoid.org/website/docs/users/variable.md

-Most component using variable in component accept Variable than string or only variable.
+Most component using variable in Jmeter accept Variable than string or only variable.

 Ex : Csv input Component accept list of variables and doesn't accept String with comma separator.